-Eligibility for Medicaid in Virginia
+Learn About Requirements for Medicaid in Virginia

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Virginia?
+Who qualifies for Medicaid in Virginia?

 Determining your eligibility for Medicaid in Virginia begins with understanding the types of residents the program covers.
 Medicaid eligibility is extended to several groups or categories of potential beneficiaries, each with its own Medical Assistance Program and specific requirements.
 Categories make the process faster for both state officials and petitioners, as failing to meet at least one of the criteria is grounds for disqualification.
 Medicaid eligible groups in VA include pregnant women, children, families with children and individuals who are aged, blind or disabled, among others.
 Eligibility requirements for Medicaid were expanded under the Affordable Care Act, but such provisions were not adopted by Virginia.